 - High Altitude: 2700m

 - Meals: Breakfast with snacks

-On Day 4 we will take the early bus to Machu Picchu insuring we arrive at the main gates well before the crowds.
+On Day 4 we will take the morning bus to Machu Picchu allowing an arrival at the main gates well before the afternoon crowds.
 Here our guide will lead you on a 2 hour tour of the Citadel of Machu Picchu.
 Following this tour you will be guided to the Machu Picchu Mountain entry where you will enjoy the included climb to the summit.
 Alternatively you may wish to discuss with your guide the option of hiking to the Sun-Gate and Inca Bridge where you can explore further this wonderful historical site.
 After this hike you’ll have some spare time to stroll around on your own and then take the return bus to Aguas Calientes, where you will have time to shop and enjoy a drink or snack as you stroll through the cobblestone streets of this mountain village.
 Finally, you will board the afternoon train and we will have one of our drivers waiting for you at the train station and drive you back to your Cusco hotel.